iusztinpaul/yacht/docs/config.md

 ```
 input: {
     market: 'Yahoo'  # Data Source
-    market_mixins: ['TargetPriceMixin', 'FracDiffMixin']  # Mixin that preprocesses the data when is cached.
+    market_mixins: ['TargetPriceMixin', 'FracDiffMixin']  # Mixin that preprocesses the data before is cached.
     dataset: 'DayFrequencyDataset'  # The dataset that models a single asset.
                                     # There is an aggregator dataset that is used for multiple assets.
     num_assets_per_dataset: 1  # How many assets there will be in a dataset.